clojureman/hotsauce/README.md

 Suddenly the local source is hot!

-Start the main projects with your favourite IDE or just ``lein repl, and you can edit and reload source files from x and y to your heart's content.
+Start the main projects with your favourite IDE or just ``lein repl``, and you can edit and reload source files from x and y to your heart's content.
 You don't even have to worry if the version numbers correspond to what the main projects declare.